Arlington Ridge Road: South Arlington Ridge Road

 South Arlington Ridge Road remained intact, however, and underwent little change during most of its history.
 It remained a four-lane street passing through light retail and residential districts in the Arlington Ridge community.
 The Little Tea House, a local landmark, was located at 1301 South Arlington Ridge Road.
 It hosted a large number of famous individuals, such as Amelia Earhart, Oliver Wendell Holmes Jr., and Eleanor Roosevelt.
 It opened in 1920 and was demolished in 1963 to make way for an apartment building.

 The street was heavily traveled despite its largely residential character.
 In March 1983, residents of the area petitioned the Arlington County Board to reduce the width of the street from four lanes to two in an attempt to slow traffic.
 After a brief study, the board approved the experiment on July 9, 1983.
 The four-month test began on August 2, and ended November 15.
-The experiment proved successful, and Arlingon Ridge Road was narrowed to two lanes between South Meade Street and 28th Street South/South June Street, which also allowed for the creation of sidewalks and grass boulevards between the sidewalks and roadway.
+The experiment proved successful, and Arlington Ridge Road was narrowed to two lanes between South Meade Street and 28th Street South/South June Street, which also allowed for the creation of sidewalks and grass boulevards between the sidewalks and roadway.

 Arlington Ridge Road continues south into Alexandria as Mt.
 Vernon Avenue, where it forms the main thoroughfare through the Arlandria and Del Ray neighborhoods.